A Brief History of the Western Washington University Police Department

 Through RCW 28B.10.550, the Washington State Legislature approves WA State universities to create their own fully sworn police departments.
 In December, the president of Western Washington State College exercises his authority and commissions the then full-time security staff as duly sworn peace officers, thereby creating an unarmed law enforcement department.
 Like all commissioned police, officers attend the Washington State Criminal Justice Training Academy.
 By the end of the month the first felony arrest, a burglar, was made by a WWUPD Sergeant.

 A convicted felon is spotted prowling cars on campus, leading to a chase and stabbing of a city police canine.
 WWUPD officers and command staff lobby to arm their officers.

 Following a series of high-profile crimes in and around campus, the department police officers are finally armed.

 The Department operates 24 hours per day, year-round and currently employs 15 full-time commissioned police officers, 6 dispatchers and Clery/Records personnel.
 We are in the process of becoming accredited and hold ourselves to the highest standards and follow best practices for law enforcement.
 Many WWU officers and dispatchers either hold a bachelor’s degree in criminal justice, sociology, psychology, community relations or other public service-related fields.

 The department continues to focus on professionalism and is showing a tangible commitment towards diversity in its ranks, including top administrative positions.
-Beginning in the fall of 2020, the department will begin a pilot program with Body-worn cameras, therefore increasing accountability and transparency.
+Beginning in the winter of 2021 Body-worn cameras are issued to all officers therefore increasing accountability and transparency.